iarhamanwaar/information_security_assignment1/README.md

 Dear Haroon Mehmood,

 I hope this message finds you well.
-I am writing to sincerely apologize for the late submission of my assignment, which was due today.
+I am writing to sincerely apologize for the late submission of my assignment, which was due today (I only submitted it 1 hour late, you can check my commit time).
 I understand the importance of adhering to deadlines, and I take full responsibility for my delay in submitting the assignment.

 The primary reason for my late submission is that I run a software company, and over the past few days, I have been inundated with **urgent tasks and responsibilities** related to my company's operations.
 These unexpected demands on my time left me with insufficient opportunity to complete the assignment within the stipulated timeframe.